evi-g/Web-Development/README.md

 # Web-Development Project - Crowdsourcing System for Recording and Exploiting User Activity
 CEID PROJECT 2020

-The purpose of this project is the development of a complete system for the collection, management, and analysis of crowdsourced information, regarding spatiotemporal human activity data through Google Location History.
+The purpose of this project is the development of a complete system for the collection, management, and analysis of crowdsourced information, regarding spatiotemporal human activity data through Google Location History (takeout.google.com).
 In this context, the development of the crowd-sourcing system can work for the city of Patras.
 In the system, there are two types of users: Administrator and User.

 # Admin